 Even if there a big maintenance issue, your property manager can respond quickly to your guests and get services scheduled for a timely fix.
 Charles Thompson of Specialized Property Management notes:

 “Your tenants will feel valued when you respond to their needs, and they are more likely to care for the home if they see that you do, too.
 Landlords who are slow or non-responsive to maintenance requests are the No. 1 cause of tenant turnover, which is expensive.”

 4. Increase the Flow of Guests

 A property manager can help market your property and even optimize your listing so that more people are looking at your available dates.
-The property manager can help check in and out guests, prepare the home for the next guest and keep the flow of visitors moving.
+The property manager can help check-in and out guests, prepare the home for the next guest and keep the flow of visitors moving.
 The more guests you can get into your property, the more money you are able to make.
 For every day your home sits empty, you are losing money that could be made.
 With a property manager helping maintain and prepare the home, you will face less downtime.

 5. Screen Your Guests

-Your manager can check into guests to ensure the risk to the property is reduced.
+Your manager can check into guests to ensure the risk to the property reduced.
 Security deposits can be handled by the property manager, who is able to check in on the state of the rental as the guest is checking out.
-The cohost should make sure everything is done in compliance with fair housing and discrimination laws.
+The cohost should make sure everything was done in compliance with fair housing and discrimination laws.
 The property manager will keep the security deposit in escrow so that rules aren’t broken by funds being commingled.
 After the stay, the co-host will ensure the property didn’t sustain damage that might require pulling from the security deposit.

-All investments, including your rental property, should be well-managed and professionally maintained.
+All investments, including your rental property, should well-managed and professionally maintained.
 Whether you own a close or distant rental property, a property manager for your rental home can increase your revenue, save you time and keep you in compliance.